viamrobotics/micro-rdk/micro-rdk-installer/README.md

                             your computer via data cable
   write-credentials     Write Wi-Fi and robot credentials to the NVS storage portion of a pre-compiled binary
                             running a micro-RDK server
-  create-nvs-partition  Generate a binary of a complete NVS data partition that conatins Wi-Fi and security
+  create-nvs-partition  Generate a binary of a complete NVS data partition that contains Wi-Fi and security
                             credentials for a robot
   help                  Print this message or the help of the given subcommand(s)